2401 Allen Blvd.

 (drama, with comedy) is the story of a 54-year-old copy editor whose mother arrives one night with a 237-page draft manuscript of her “autobiography.”
 As the daughter attempts to edit her mother’s life, she discovers some startling truths about her own.
 When she realizes what prompted the memoir, she understands her mother’s urgency to be sure nothing is left unsaid.
 Winner of an OAC grant, the play has had multiple readings and productions.
 It is featured in Mother/Daughter Monologues (International Centre for Women Playwrights, 2009).
 (3F, two contrasting living room sets).

 (a light drama/memory play) inspired by a box of actual wartime newsletters.
 On May 8, 2003, an elderly widow’s normal routine of barking at her daughter, Aimee, and watching the Home Shopping Network is interrupted with the arrival of a visitor from her past.
 He brings a box of newsletters that Mom had once edited for Jewish Clevelanders in the service.
 The visit stirs a pot of old memories, including the one love of her life that she let slip away.
-As Mom and her visitor revisit the heady days of World War II, Aimee is able to see her mother young again, for one day.
+While the elderly pair revisit the heady days of World War II, Aimee is able to see her mother young again, for one day.
 Honored in four national contests and by an Ohio Arts Council Grant, V-E day has been fully staged and featured in multiple staged readings.
 Portions appear in Scenes and Monologs from Best Plays II (Meriwether, 2007); and Duos!
 Best Scenes for the 21st Century (Applause, 2009).
 (4F; 2M, and one little girl.
 Unit set.)
 The late Norman Corwin, poet laureate of the Greatest Generation, gave the script his seal of approval.

 ALL THINGS BEING EQUAL